lexiangh/tprof/README.md

 Requirement: Ubuntu 20.04

 ```
-./tprof.sh
+./start.sh
 ```

-This script should take care of installing all required packages and running through the process to generate demo bug reports looking like this:
+This script should take care of installing all the required packages and running through the process to generate demo bug reports looking like this:

 ![Example bug report](figures/example_bug_report.png)